31Carlton7/flutter_notes_app/README.md

 - Create notes: Create notes that store locally to device.
 - Edit notes: Edit notes that were previously created.
-- Lockable notes (WIP): Lock notes with a password.
+- Lockable notes* (WIP): Lock notes with a password.
+(Functionality has been commented out)
 - Pinnable notes: Pin notes to the top of the list.
 - User stats: Stats for the user's notes such as total notes, words written etc.
 - Search notes (FIX NEEDED): Filter out notes with the search bar.
-- Desktop Version (WIP): Supports desktop (MacOS currently, other platforms have not been tested as of now).

 ## Getting Started
 Fork the repository or download the code and navigate to the enclosing folder inside your terminal.
 Then use this command to run: